MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Share trial capacities

-Each trial includes up to 5 trial capacities.
+Each trial includes several trial capacities.
 Each trial capacity can be shared with other users.
 The person who initiated the trial is automatically assigned the Trial Capacity administrator role.
 If you're the Capacity administrator, you can assign workspaces to the trial capacity two different ways.

 - [Use the Admin center **Capacity settings**](give-access-workspaces.md).
 All users with access to those workspaces are now able to use that trial capacity.
 The Fabric administrator can do this as well.
 - [Use Workplace settings](create-workspaces.md).